tonihintikka/opetuslupa_apu/docs/stories/Epic-1-Story-2.md

 ## Dev Notes

-- Using UUID v4 for primary keys instead of auto-incrementing numbers for better offline support and sync capabilities
+- Using auto-incrementing numbers (++id) for primary keys for simplified implementation
-- Added multi-entry index on Lesson.topics to enable efficient querying by topic
+- Added relevant indexes for efficient querying
-- All database operations are wrapped in try/catch blocks with custom error handling
+- All database operations use async/await pattern with proper error handling
-- Created a comprehensive migration strategy to handle future schema changes
+- Implemented data services with consistent API across different entities
-- Added utilities for common query patterns to standardize data access across the application
+- Added React hooks as an abstraction layer between UI components and data services